joomengine/jcb-documentation/058-The-Quick-Hello-Word-with-JCB.md

 * Frontend display is active.
 * Permissions are properly configured.

-You’ve successfully installed, compiled, and tested a Joomla component using JCB — all within minutes.
+You've successfully installed, compiled, and tested a Joomla component using JCB — all within minutes.

 ---